 To make the most out of your visit to this lovely village I recommend you to rent a scooter.
-It is the best things to do in Ubud believe me.
+It is one of the best things to do in Ubud believe me.
 Everywhere around town you will see signs ‘scooter rental’ and so far I have never heard a bad story about them.
 I have always been renting from the same lovely lady (+62 812 46774696) for about $4 per day.
-She is very flexible and provides helmets.
-Driving around on a scooter in this area is such a great feeling and to me the best way to see all the Ubud attractions.
+She is very flexible, delivers the scooter and provides helmets.
+Driving around on a scooter in Ubud is such a great feeling and to me the best way to see all the Ubud attractions and feel free.
+Click on the link for tips to drive on a motorbike in Bali.

 This place is one of the most popular places to see in Ubud and therefore I recommend going here as early as possible to avoid the crowds.
-Cross the river and climb up the second level where you can try the 10m cliff jump if the water level is high enough.
+Tegenungan waterfall also is a popular day trip for people staying in the Kuta and Seminyak area.
+From Ubud center it is about 20 minutes south on a motrobike.
+Once you got down to the water you can cross the river and climb up to the second level where you can try the 10m cliff jump if the water level is high enough.
+The locals will tell you if it is safe to jump.
+You can also hike throught the woods to get to the top of the waterfall.
+This takes about 45 minutes.

-Here is a little Tegenungan Waterfall map on how to get there.
+Here is a little Tegenungan Waterfall map on how to get there from Ubud center.

 Just 10km out of town is the enchanting Kanto Lampo waterfall.
-It is a perfect spot to cool down as the water splashing down is not too strong and you can sit in this multi level fall.
+It is a perfect spot to cool down as the water splashing down is not too strong and you can sit in this multi level waterfall.
+This place makes amazing long exposure photos and there is also a cave to explore of you go a little off the beaten path.

 This is a Ubud must see!
 The coolest waterfall in Bali I have seen.
 I actually can’t really call it a waterfall in Ubud anymore as it is about 35km out of town.
 Though the amazingly scenic scooter ride will not be boring at all as you drive through the countryside and pass little villages on your way.
 After parking your scooter there are about 500 stairs downhill that lead you to the waterfall.
-When I was visiting this hidden gem there were only two other people.
-Unfortunately it started raining like hell as soon as I hiked to the waterfall and I did not get to see it in its most picture perfect setting.
+When I was visiting this hidden gem the first time there were only two other people.
+Unfortunately it started raining like hell as soon as I hiked to the waterfall and I did not get to see it in its most picture perfect settin, but still managed to get this picture in the pouring rain.

 There are many places to try coffee and they all say they have the best coffee in Ubud.
 I have been to a couple different ones.
 All of them are nice to visit, but of course they all want you to buy some coffee in the end.
 My best experience I had at Bali Geo close to the Tegalalang Ricefields.
 I told them straight up that I was not interested in buying coffee but they did not care.
 They guided me around the plantation and let me try 14 different shots of coffee and tea.
 I was so overwhelmed that I gave them $3 tip; I actually could have better bought a bag of coffee, as they are probably even cheaper!
 LOL